Cruise from Stockholm – the essential guide

 Day 2: Djurgården and Stockholm Harbour

-By your second day, you may have already discovered the hop-on, hop-off buses that get you around most sights and parts of Stockholm.
-If you have bought a ticket, then this bus is a great way to get to Djurgården.
+By your second day, you may have discovered the hop-on, hop-off buses that get you around most sights and parts of Stockholm.
+If you have bought a ticket, this bus is a great way to get to Djurgården.

 Otherwise, from Gamla Stan, it’s just a 9-minute ferry ride on the Djurgården ferry.
 And it is worth taking the boat.
 You will get your first glimpse of what must be one of the most beautiful archipelagos in the world.